vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 The approach we take here should be decided before the first release so we don't have to introduce a breaking change further down the line.

+Since the resource file is loaded outside of Vrl whilst determining which keys need indexing occurs inside Vrl, we will need a way for Vrl to indicate to the resource which indexes need building.

 Actual indexing strategies can be decided later.